-There is a certain order in rapping on urban beats in Farsi, chanting in an unknown language on mystic soundscapes and putting together moving images to accompany it all.
-What unites them is my endeavour to survive the concrete laws of the city while trying to find my way back to a world of epic fantasy that was as real to me as the 90s’ war-torn cities of Iran: Where heroes and heroines fought for good or evil wielding swords and casting magic, where dragons and phoenixes flied and the trees walked and the stones talked.
+There is a certain order about rapping on urban beats in Farsi, chanting in an unknown language on mystic soundscapes and putting together moving images to accompany it all.
+What unites them is my endeavor to survive the concrete laws of the city while trying to find my way back to a world of epic fantasy that was as real to me as the 90s’ war-torn cities of Iran: Where heroes and heroines fought for good or evil wielding swords and casting magic, where dragons and phoenixes flied and the trees walked and the stones talked.

 2014 | MA in Audio/Visual Arts, Tohoku University of Arts and Design, Yamagata, JP

 2006 | BA in Textile, Fashion and Interior Design, Azzahra University, Tehran, IR

 Dec.
 2014 | “Fiva Video Art Festival”, Buenos Aires, Ar

 Oct.
 2014 | “Faces & Traces”, Swatch Art Peace Hotel, Shanghai, Chn

 Sep.
 2014 | “Brave New World”, Institut Für Alles Mögliche, Berlin, DE